Venezuelan protests peter out as Maduro hangs on; U.S. and Russia squabble

 Triple the usual daily number of Venezuelans fled across the border to Brazil on Tuesday, Brazilian government data showed.

-Maduro, who says Guaido is a puppet of the United States seeking to orchestrate a coup, called a march of his own supporters on Wednesday.
+Maduro, who says Guaido is a puppet of the United States seeking to orchestrate a coup, also called a march on Wednesday.

-“We have been confronting different types of aggression and attempted coups never before seen in our history,” he said on Tuesday.

-Several thousand Maduro supporters, wearing red shirts, headed toward the Miraflores presidential palace.
+In a speech to supporters gathered near the Miraflores presidential palace, Maduro said he recognized the need for “big changes within the Bolivarian revolution.”
+He did not give details.

 Reporting by Luc Cohen, Deisy Buitrago, and Angus Berwick; Additional reporting by Mariela Nava in Maracaibo, Paul Day in Spain, Roberta Rampton, Phil Stewart, Idrees Ali, Doina Chiacu and Makini Brice in Washington, Eduardo Simoes in Sao Paulo and Vladimir Soldatkin in Moscow; Writing by Alistair Bell and Rosalba O'Brien; Editing by Jonathan Oatis and Sonya Hepinstall